Harley-Davidson.. What are they all about?!

 This is the Harley club of Somerset which was founded in April 1999.
 In 2003 they actually joined the Federation of Harley-Davidson Clubs.
 They now attend all of the Super Rallies and Presidents Meetings.

 The club has many ride outs, produces a monthly News Letter.
-Meeting at The Maypole, Thurloxton the 2nd Monday of the month.
+Meeting at The Maypole, Thurloxton the 2nd Monday of the month.✤ Ace Cafe

-Harley have kept their classic look of leather and chrome while updating their hidden technologically.
+Harley has kept their classic look of leather and chrome while updating it's hidden technologically.
 The modern Harley’s have:

 Harley-Davidson motorcycle lines can be split up as below, with example bikes: